 How to care for Monstera Deliciosa's

-Native to Mexico, the Monstera Deliciosa is an exotic, indoor houseplant with large, leathery leaves.
-Young plants have leaves that are smaller with no lobes (holes), but as they mature, the holes will become apparent.
+Native to Mexico, the Monstera Deliciosa is an exotic indoor houseplant with large and leathery leaves.
+Young plants have leaves that are smaller with no lobes (holes), but as they mature the holes will become apparent.
 Also known as the “fruit salad plant”, because the Mexican breadfruit that this plant produces tastes like exotic fruits.

-Monstera Deliciosa’s grow up right but will topple over if they get too heavy.
-We recommend using something that your Monstera can grip on to, so that it’s propped up and can grow to its maximum potential height, which is about 2.5 metres!
-Monstera’s are very easy-care house plants, requiring minimal maintenance.
-In addition, they have very thick stalks, making propagation easy.
-But, like any other houseplant, a little knowledge will go a long way.
+Monstera Deliciosas grow upright but will topple over if they get too heavy.
+We recommend using a natural pole that your Monstera can grip to as the plant grows.
+With the correct support structure it can grow and to its maximum potential height, which is about 2.5 metres!
+Monstera’s are very easy-care house plants requiring minimal maintenance.
+In addition they have very thick stalks making propagation easy.
+But like any other houseplant, a little knowledge can go a long way.
 Let’s discuss the basics…

-You should water your Monstera when the top 2-3cm of soil have dried out.
-When watering, give it a good dosage, until the liquid flows through the drainage hole in the bottom of the pot.
-But, be sure not to leave your Monstera sitting in any water that has accumulated in the saucer, as this may lead to root rot.
+You should water your Monstera when the top 2-3cm of soil has dried out.
+When watering, give your plant a thorough soaking, but ensure not to leave your Monstera sitting in any water that has accumulated in the saucer.
+This may lead to root rot.